corelight/CorelightForSecOps/corelight_md.md

 ## Configure the Corelight Sensor exporter

-1. Log into your Corelight Sensor as an adminstrator.
+1. Log into your Corelight Sensor as an administrator.
 2. Select the **Export** tab.
 3. Find and enable **EXPORT TO SYSLOG** option.
 4. Under **EXPORT TO SYSLOG**, configure: